 Ideally you should aim to brush your dog’s teeth every day, as you do your own, but if that’s not possible, try to give your dog's teeth and gums some attention at least 3-4 times a week.

-If you’re not sure how to clean your dog’s teeth the best bit of advice would be to start early.
+Taking care of your dog’s teeth should start from the very start of your life together.
 Dental care should begin while your puppy still has their deciduous puppy teeth (they’ll lose these at about 4-6 months old).
-If you can get your puppy used to you looking in their mouth and brushing their teeth when they’re young, it will make it so much easier later in life.
+If you can get your puppy used to you looking in their mouth and caring for their teeth when they’re young, it will make it so much easier later in life.

-Only when your dog is completely happy with their special dog toothbrush should you start to introduce enzymatic canine toothpaste.
-These are specially formulated for dogs, with flavours that include meat, mint and malt – yum!
+When your dog is completely happy with their special dog toothbrush you can start to introduce enzymatic canine toothpaste.
+These are specially formulated for dogs, with flavours that include meat flavours that your dog is likely to enjoy – yum!
 Just as you wouldn’t want to use dog toothpaste, your dog should never use human toothpaste either.
+Human toothpaste is designed to be spat out – whereas dogs will eat theirs – and human toothpaste is often highly toxic for dogs.

 Dentalife dog dental chews